lywang1016/PokerAI/README.md

 - 'log_turn' saves the ActionLog at turn.
 - 'log_river' saves the ActionLog at river.

 The 4 log lists described above will be updated when any action happen during the game, and they are the components of list 'log'.
 Where 'log' is a variable of class Game.
 Also when any action happen, Game object will broadcast 'log' to all players.

+The attribute 'game_log' of Policy is same as 'log' of Game.

+## Card evaluation
+You may want to use some methods defined in file 'game_frame_work/evaluation.py' in your policy developent.
+There are detaied code comments in that file.
+I believe the comments should be clear enough.